 MAC Prep + Prime Transparent Finishing Powder it is good for all type of skin

 Regarding powder, I use MAC Prep + Prime Transparent Finishing Powder.
 I love the feeling of this powder on my skin, as it is velvety soft, nourishing and never cakey.
 I’ve worn this beauty product for everyday makeup looks, big events, pictures, daytime work meetings, dinner dates and I think it looks great on the skin.
+Unfortunately, this powder it is a little bit expensive.

 How to Contour Your Nose: Step One – Highlight